 There are more than 350 student organizations at Syracuse University, and you can get involved with any of them.
 Explore themes like art, entertainment, advocacy, government, media, religion, and service.

 Fine arts majors are especially encouraged to engage in an experience abroad.
-SU Abroad features more than 100 programs in 60 countries.
+Syracuse Abroad features more than 100 programs in 60 countries.
 You can choose semester, summer, short-term, and yearlong options for international study.
 Fine Arts majors will find relevant programs in Florence, London, Madrid, Santiago, Strasbourg, and in many world partner programs.

 Life After Syracuse UniversityLink